collective/wildcard.lockdown/README.txt

 name(required)
 	Name of condition that'll show up in the management inteface path
 	An enabling glob expression.
-This path is always based of the relative Plone site, not the Zope root. request_method
+This path is always based off the relative Plone site, not the Zope root. request_method
 	Enabling HTTP request method